MRezaSadeghi/resume-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-My name is Reza Sadeghi, and I am a BSc student in Mechanical Engineering at Iran University of Science & Technology.
-I work as a freelancer as an R&D Engineer, and also, since three years ago, I started working in NIGTS as a research assistant.
+My name is Reza Sadeghi, and I am a BSc student in Mechanical Engineering at Iran University of Science & Technology (IUST).
+I work as a freelancer engineer.
+Also since three years ago, I have worked at NIGTS as a research assistant.

-It has not been a long time since I started working on this web page.
+It has not been a long time that since I started working on this web page.
 So, it is not completed yet.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.